MadGalactic/auto-annotated-portfolio/content/pages/blog/security-in-action.md

     subtitle: The section subtitle
     text: >
-      When potential customers evaluate Symposia’s services, they often ask a key question: *“How do you protect our data?”* Answering this isn’t just about saying, “We take security seriously.”
+      When potential customers evaluate Symposia’s services, they often ask a key question: *“How do you protect our data?”.* Answering this isn’t just about saying, “We take security seriously.”
 It’s about providing evidence through detailed customer questionnaires.
     elementId: ''